 As I mentioned at the top of this page, people ask me about the best hiking gear all the time.

-If you've got specific questions that weren't answered here, drop me a line using the CONTACT link at the top left of this page.
+If you've got specific questions that weren't answered here, drop me a line using this CONTACT link.

 Or we could set up a gear chat to dig in deep and come up with a personalized gear list for your hiking plans.

 Either way, happy, safe, comfortable trails to you!